MinoUni/epam-cargo-delivery/README.md

 ## Epam University: Java Online Program (Spring-Summer 2022)
 # CARGO DELIVERY WEB APPLICATION
 ## PROJECT DESCRIPTION

-:one: The website of the cargo delivery company contains information about the directions of delivery, as well as tariffs (tariffs depend on the distance, weight and dimensions of the cargo).
-Clients can calculate delivery cost.
+WEB app that provides a user with all the needed information(routes, tariffs, prices) to make an order online.
+There is also a calculator on the page to help users calculate the cost of delivery.
+___
+## REQUIREMENTS
+* Tomcat ver.
+10+;
+* JDK 17 and above;
+* MySQL database ver.
+8.30;
+___
 ## FEATURES
 ### ROLES
 ___
-**USER** can:
+**GUEST** can:
+* Check delivery tariffs
+* Filter by delivery routes
+* Calculate price of delivery
+* Switch webapp language localization
 * Register
-* Look at delivery tariffs
-* Calculate delivery cost
-* Switch site language
 ___
-**AUTHORIZED USER** can:
+**USER** can:
-* Login
-* Look at delivery tariffs
+* Check delivery tariffs
-* Calculate delivery cost
-* Order cargo delivery
+* Filter by delivery routes
-* Dowload file with delivery details
+* Calculate price of delivery
-* Switch site language
+* Switch webapp language localization
+* Login/Logout
+* Make an order
+* Visit user profile
+* Pay for order
+* Get order details
+* Delete order(If it's still not paid)
+* Download order bill after payment process as PDF
 ___
-**MANAGER** can:
+**MANAGER(ADMIN)** can:
-* Login
-* Look at delivery tariffs
+* Check delivery tariffs
-* Calculate delivery cost
-* Order cargo delivery
+* Filter by delivery routes
-* Dowload file with delivery details
+* Calculate price of delivery
+* Switch webapp language localization
+* Login/Logout
+* Make an order
+* Manage all users and their orders
-* Look at orders list and manage it
+* Approve users orders
-* Dowload file with delivery orders
+* Decline users orders
-* Switch site language
+* Receive reports on deliveries (by days and destinations)
+___
 ## :page_facing_up: Database structure:
 <p align="center">
     <img src="https://drive.google.com/uc?export=view&id=1FStr_Cabuc0Xxo218GXL0HVAsSApryIx">